jaketracey/blog/content/blog/making-virtual-reality-accessible/index.md

 ### Text and in-app controls and elements necessary for app progression should be clearly legible.

-This recomendation is not paired with any specifics and as such is open to interpretation.
+This recommendation is not paired with any specifics and as such is open to interpretation.
 The guideline does suggest that when possible, options to increase contrast or the size of the UI should be available.
 This guideline could be improved by adding additional details such as what contrast ratios for text and UI elements is sufficient to provide an accessible experience to users with lower visual acuity.

 ### The app should provide clarity and direction to the user through a combination of visual, audio, and/or haptic feedback when possible.